D (New York City Subway service)

 The D operates 24 hours daily between 205th Street in Norwood, Bronx, and Stillwell Avenue in Coney Island, Brooklyn.
 Daytime service makes express stops in Manhattan, and in Brooklyn (between Atlantic Avenue and 36th Street) and also bypasses DeKalb Avenue.
 During rush hours in the peak direction, D service also makes express stops between Fordham Road in the Bronx and 145th Street in Manhattan.
 Overnight service is the same as daytime service, except all trains make all stops in Brooklyn and stops at DeKalb Avenue.

 In its early years, the D ran to Chambers Street/Hudson Terminal in Lower Manhattan via the lower IND Eighth Avenue Line south of West 4th Street.
 From 1954 to 1967, the D ran via the IND Culver Line to Coney Island.
 With the completion of the Chrystie Street Connection, service was rerouted via the BMT Brighton Line, running there from 1967 to 2001.
 As part of the multi-year rebuilding of the Manhattan Bridge, a short-lived D service ran via the BMT Broadway Line in Manhattan to the Brighton Line in Brooklyn, while D service used the Sixth Avenue, Central Park West, and Concourse Lines in Manhattan and the Bronx.

-As of November 2025, it is the only non-shuttle B Division service to have never ran New Technology Trains (NTTs) in its regular service fleet.